PyBites-Open-Source/pybites-carbon/README.md

 echo "CHROMEDRIVER_PATH=$HOME/bin/chromedriver" > .env
 ```

-If you have a slow internet connection you can optionally internet connection you can optionally set `SECONDS_SLEEP_BEFORE_DOWNLOAD` to a value higher than the default `3`:
+Again you can increase the time the script takes to download the image, in case you have a slower internet connection:

 ```
 echo "SECONDS_SLEEP_BEFORE_DOWNLOAD=10" >> .env